Medellin razes Pablo Escobar’s home in symbol of rebirth

-MEDELLIN, Colombia (AP) — Officials in Medellin are turning a page on their city’s past with the demolition Friday of an apartment building that former cartel boss Pablo Escobar used to call home.
+MEDELLIN, Colombia (AP) — A six-floor apartment building in Medellin that Pablo Escobar once called home was demolished Friday in an emotional ceremony that officials hope will dampen some of the fervor for the notorious drug lord’s criminal life and instead showcase the city’s rebirth.

-Rogelio Gomez is the engineer in charge of the demolition.
-He says that 180 detonators were used to topple the Monaco building and 1,500 people were evacuated for safety reasons.
+Rogelio Gomez, the engineer in charge of the demolition, said that 180 detonators were used to topple the Monaco building and a 100 meter (328 feet) security zone was designated around the area.

+“1,500 people who live nearby were evacuated for security,” he also said.

 The explosion took place at 11:53 local time and sent a cloud of dust 10 meters (33 feet) into the air.